International River Committees

 • exchange of data, methods and information

-• development of standardized procedures
+• development of standardised procedures

 • publications in the CHR series

-Making a contribution to the solution of cross-border problems through the formulation, management and provision of:
+Contributing to the solution of cross-border problems through the formulation, management and provision of:

 • information systems, for example GIS for hydrological practice